 CARING and CONFIDENTIAL

-Son our Lord, who is alive and reigns with you, in the unity
+Lord, who is alive and reigns with you, in the unity of the

 Why not read the readings through slowly twice and before

 you do ask God to speak to you today.
-We are reading through
+We are starting to read

 Prayer Chain - If you need prayer for yourself